crumpkl/libguides-cms-resources/README.md

 # LibGuides CMS Resources

-Mastering LibGuides CMS without any previous experience in LibGuides can be a tricky business.
+Mastering LibGuides CMS is a tricky business.
+Every page reacts to certain elements differently.
+It takes plenty of patience and work arounds to ensure the website work and looks the way you want it to.
 Below are some resources I used to build the Gregg-Graniteville Library's website (https://library.usca.edu/home).

 ## Bootstrap